JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Configure-JATOS-on-a-Server.md

 ### Password restrictions

 By default JATOS' keeps it simple and relies on the users to choose save passwords: it just enforces a length of at least 7 characters.
-But this can be changed in the `conf/production.conf` with the following two properties.
+But this can be changed in the `conf/jatos.conf` (or `conf/production.conf` in version < 3.8.3) with the following two properties.

 * `jatos.user.password.length` - Set with an positive integer (default is 7)
 * `jatos.user.password.strength` - Set to 0, 1, 2, or 3 (default is 0)